tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

  - **Level 1**: Basic compression.
 Hides simple intruder deduction rules, including the built-in Fr rule.

- - **Level 2 (default)**: Transitive reduction.
-Applies transitive reduction to the less-than ordering constraints (`sLessAtoms`) but preserves edges that are marked as having `Formula` or `Adversary` reasons.
+ - **Level 2 (default)**: In addition to the level 1 simplifications, also applies transitive reduction to the less-than ordering constraints (`sLessAtoms`) but preserves edges that are marked as having `Formula` or `Adversary` reasons.
    This significantly reduces visual clutter while retaining proof-relevant orderings.

- - **Level 3**: Full transitive reduction with adversary cluster collapsing.
-In addition to the level 2 simplification, this view collapses adversary derivation clusters by hiding internal intruder deduction steps and showing only the sink nodes that represent the derived knowledge.
+ - **Level 3**: In addition to the level 2 simplifications, this view collapses adversary derivation clusters by hiding internal intruder deduction steps and showing only the sink nodes that represent the derived knowledge.
 Such collapsed adversary clusters are visualized as nodes with *double outlines*